 Evil4Good (E4G LLC) puts the power of Internet Marketing tools and techniques to good use — literally to good use.
 More than just marketing and communications services; we can also repurpose these tools to assist with data collection and analysis for rational decision making.

 I’ve been in communications and marketing for much of my career (#NotAllMarketers).
-And I’ve been doing Internet marketing since 1998, when I launched the first-ever nonprofit e-commerce store with PEOPLink.
+And I’ve been doing Internet marketing since 1997, when I launched the first-ever nonprofit e-commerce website with PEOPLink.

 My work has included promoting environmental conservation, progressive political campaigns, bicycles and active transportation, public transportation, and in the Digital Development (ICT4D) sector promoting tools and techniques for data collection, monitoring and evaluation.